 In addition to meeting the general DME and medical supply provider requirements, oxygen providers and providers of oxygen-related equipment and services must also have a current and valid oxygen permit.
-Permits can be obtained by contacting the Office of Public Health (OPH), Food and Drug Program (see Appendix E of this manual chapter for contact information).
+Permits can be obtained by contacting the Office of Public Health (OPH), Food and Drug Program (see Appendix E for contact information).